sobwynn/protostar/README.md

 # PROTOSTAR

-hello this is protostar solutions\n just paste every code in /tmp/[your_file] and you got it
+hello this is protostar solutions. just paste every code in /tmp/[your_file] and you got it